NASA-AMMOS/slim/docs/guides/software-lifecycle/security/secrets-detection/README.md

-# Detecting Secrets with detect-secrets
+# Secrets Detection

-<pre align="center">Best practice approach to identify and prevent leaking of sensitive information in your codebase.</pre>
+<pre align="center">Guide to identify and automatically prevent leaking of sensitive information into your codebase.</pre>

 ## Introduction

-**Background**: In the age of open source collaboration and rapid software deployment, sensitive information like API keys, passwords, or tokens may inadvertently be committed into repositories.
+**Background**: Sensitive information like API keys, passwords, or tokens may inadvertently be getting committed into your repository.
 Such slip-ups can pose significant security risks.
-We champion the use of [detect-secrets](https://github.com/Yelp/detect-secrets) to mitigate these risks.
-It stands out due to its extensible Python plugin system, enabling tailored detection suited to diverse types of secrets.
-Designed with efficiency in mind, it's primed for use in continuous integration pipelines, ensuring a swift scan of current project states without delving into the entire git history.
-Its unique "baseline file" approach, leveraging `.secrets.baseline`, streamlines the management of legitimate secrets and reduces false positives.
-This guarantees a seamless integration process even in established projects.
+We recommend not only scanning for sensitive information recurringly, but preventing sensitive information from getting infused in the first place.
+To support these goals, we recommend a tool called [detect-secrets](https://github.com/Yelp/detect-secrets) to mitigate these risks.
+It scans for common sensitive information categories like passwords, high-entropy entries that may contain sensitive information, and a plugin system that supports customization.
+It's compatible for use in continuous integration pipelines and execution on local-developer machines.
+It has a "baseline file" approach, leveraging `.secrets.baseline`, that streamlines the management of legitimate secrets and reduces false positives.
+This helps both new and established projects detect and prevent secrets getting into source code.

 **Use Cases**:
+- Finding and preventing commits of sensitive information such as:
+  - Username / passwords
+  - High entropy strings
+  - IP addresses
+  - E-mail addresses
+  - AWS sensitive information
 - Scanning local client repositories for exposed sensitive information _before_ making them public.
 - Preventing secrets from being committed to a local repository using pre-commit hooks.
 - Implementing a safety net in continuous integration (CI) pipelines using GitHub Actions to catch inadvertent secret commits.